Family & Companions

-Actor Dwayne Johnson started his showbiz career as "The Rock," one of the most decorated champions in the Worldwide Wrestling Federation and one of the its most popular characters, before applying his commanding presence and personal charisma into a successful film acting career.
-A bona fide pop culture figure, Johnson attracted impressive box office numbers to action and sports-oriented films like "The Scorpion King" (2002) and "Gridiron Gang" (2006), but over time, also proved himself to be an adroit comedic player with a surprisingly light tough.
+Actor Dwayne Johnson started his showbiz career as "The Rock," one of the most decorated champions in the World Wrestling Entertainment and one of its most popular characters, before applying his commanding presence and personal charisma into a successful film acting career.
+A bona fide pop culture figure, Johnson attracted impressive box office numbers to action and sports-oriented films like "The Scorpion King" (2002) and "Gridiron Gang" (2006), but over time, also proved himself to be an adroit comedic player with a surprisingly light touch.
 In fact, he memorably hosted "Saturday Night Live" (NBC, 1975- ), which included a hilarious parody of The Hulk called "The Rock Obama."
-But it was on the big screen that he made his biggest impression with turns in "The Rundown" (2003) and "Walk Tall" (2004).
+But it was on the big screen that he made his biggest impression with turns in "The Rundown" (2003) and "Walking Tall" (2004).
 Johnson took a slight detour with the huge family comedy success "The Game Plan" (2007) and the summer comedy hit "Get Smart" (2008), though he endured some ridicule for starring in "Race to Witch Mountain" (2009) and "Tooth Fairy" (2010).
-Johnson was back on track with "Faster" (2010) and the huge hit "Fast Five" (2011), both of which confirmed his status as a top action star.
+Johnson was back on track with his work in the rejuvenated "The Fast and the Furious" series, which confirmed his status as a top action star.

 Dwayne Douglas Johnson was born on May 5, 1972 in Hayward, CA, destined for a career in the wrestling ring.
 His father was African-American wrestler Rocky Johnson and his maternal grandfather was Samoan wrestler, High Chief Peter Maivia.
 His uncles were professional wrestlers known as the Wild Samoans, and his cousins Rickoshi, Rosey and Umaga were also on the circuit.
 Johnson attended his first wrestling match when he was only weeks old, and by the time he was six years old, his father was teaching him the basics.
 But Johnson paid a price for being part of a showbiz family with a peripatetic childhood that involved living in Hawaii, Tennessee and even New Zealand before the family eventually settled in Pennsylvania.
 At high school in Bethlehem, Johnson proved himself in boxing, track and football, eventually ranking as one of the state's top ten high school football players.
 With that credit, he earned a scholarship to the University of Miami and the honor of being the first member of his family to attend college.